Confidential Prompting: Privacy-preserving LLM Inference on Cloud: Efficient Protection of Prompt and LLM

-First, user prompts and LLM weights remain confidential from the cloud provider and any adversaries on the cloud.
-These secrets are transmitted to the CVM over secure channels only after the CVM integrity is verified via remote attestation.
-Attacks that compromise the CVM or its guest OS are out of scope of this work and we discuss these attacks in \S\ref{sec:discussion-mitigating-attacks}.
+First, user prompts remain confidential from adversaries on the cloud, including the cloud provider.
+The prompts are encrypted during transmission and will not be decrypted until they are in the CVM, which provides strong isolation and its integrity is verified via remote attestation.

-Second, the LLM cannot access user prompts as the prompts and their private KV cache remain confidential within per-user processes.
+Second, the service process cannot access user prompts as the prompts and their \private KV cache remain confidential within per-user processes.
 The trusted guest OS guarantees isolation among processes to avoid any secret exposure.
-The LLM learns only \textit{(1)} the generated output tokens, and \textit{(2)} the private attention score $A_\text{pvt}$.
+The service process learns only \textit{(1)} the generated output tokens, and \textit{(2)} the \private attention score $A_\text{\pvt}$.
 However, it is not practical for an attacker to recover user prompts from such information.
-For \textit{(1)}, the state-of-the-art techniques for recovering prompts from LLM responses~\cite{gao2024dory, sha2024prompt, yang2024prsa} have been proven to perform poorly on in-the-wild prompts in practice~\cite{tan2025effectiveness}.
-For \textit{(2)}, the attention score computation is an information‑losing map.
-It filters out much information about the prompt and retains only information that is relevant to the output token generation, as its name ``attention'' suggested.
-As a result, the private attention score $A_\text{pvt}$ is typically irreversible to the user prompt, unless the query matrix $Q$ is adversarially selected.
-This implies that a more promising attack is to inject prompt-leakage instructions, which induce the private attention score to keep as much information about the prompt as possible, and further induce prompt leakage in token generation.
-However, such an attack would require the LLM to manipulate the inference process, increasing the risk of detection and falling outside our Honest-but-Curious threat model.
-We discuss the detection of prompt-leakage injection attacks via tracking attention scores in \S\ref{sec:discussion-mitigating-attacks}.
+For \textit{(1)}, the state-of-the-art techniques for recovering prompts from LLM output~\cite{gao2024dory, sha2024prompt, yang2024prsa} have been proven to perform poorly on in-the-wild prompts in practice~\cite{tan2025effectiveness} (See \S\ref{sec:prompt_stealing_attacks} for details).
+For \textit{(2)}, the attention score computation is an information-losing map, meaning that it discards much of the original information of the prompt and retains only those relevant for generating the output token, as suggested by its term ``attention''.
+As a result, the \private attention score $A_\text{\pvt}$ is typically irreversible to the user prompt, unless the query matrix $Q$ is adversarially selected.
+This implies that a more promising attack is to inject prompt-leakage instructions, which induce the \private attention score to keep as much information about the prompt as possible, and further induce prompt leakage in token generation.
+However, such an attack would require the LLM service to manipulate the inference process, which falls outside our Honest-but-Curious threat model and is detectable by existing work~\cite{hung2024attention} that is orthogonal to \OSPD.
+Please refer to \S\ref{sec:injection_attacks} and \S\ref{sec:discussion-mitigating-attacks} for the detection approach in details.